syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupView/GroupViewItemRenamed-Event.md

 title: GroupViewItemRenamed Event
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: GroupView
 documentation: ug
 ---
-## GroupViewItemRenamed Event
+# GroupViewItemRenamed Event

 It occurs when a GroupView Item has been renamed by an inplace edit operation.